-When the orange light turns off, it’s time to vape.
+When the orange light turns off (on the Classic), it’s time to vape.
 Remove the black plastic mouthpiece from your Easy Valve, and stretch out the bag gently so it’s straight.
-Dock the orange mouthpiece onto the filling chamber, and set it on top of the Volcano so it lightly grips the ring on top.
-Push the green button to turn the fan on and start blowing up the bag, and press it again when you’re comfortable with the amount of vapor.
+Dock the orange mouthpiece onto the filling chamber, and set it on top of the Volcano so it lightly grips the ring on top (give it a clockwise quarter-turn on the Hybrid).
+Push the green button (or the AIR button on the Hybrid) to turn the fan on and start blowing up the bag, and press it again when you’re comfortable with the amount of vapor.

 Check out our Volcano tips and tricks for more thoughts on filling your bag, but the short version is that you can fill it with just a little, or just under swelling.
 You should fill it with as much vapor as you think you can take down in about five minutes, as it will start to get stale after that.